Diseases & Conditions

 If you are experiencing pain in your shoulder, ask yourself these questions:

-- Is your shoulder stiff?
-Can you rotate your arm in all the normal positions?
+- Is my shoulder stiff?
+Can I rotate my arm in all the normal positions?

-- Does it feel like your shoulder could pop out or slide out of the socket?
+- Does it feel like my shoulder could pop out or slide out of the socket?

-- Do you lack the strength in your shoulder to carry out your daily activities?
+- Do I lack the strength in my shoulder to carry out my daily activities?

 If you answered "yes" to any one of these questions, you should consult an orthopaedic surgeon for help in determining the severity of the problem.